-Here are six of the best hypoallergenic dogs to get for people who are allergic to them.
+Here are five of the best hypoallergenic breeds of dogs to get for people who are allergic to dogs.

 #1: Bichon Frise

 The Bichon frise barely drools or sheds.
 But watch out: these dogs are also playful and feisty breeds!
 However, if you play and exercise them enough throughout the day, they can be extremely affectionate and sensitive.
 They're adorable and very merry dogs (who commonly have haircuts where the fur around their heads is perfectly round and extra pouf-y).
 They do have a lot of energy though, so be sure to reduce it by taking it on long walks or treating it to plenty of playtime in the park or your backyard.
 Bichon frises are even known to be careful and gentle with children.

 Due to their gentleness and loyalty, they're great dogs for children (and, in my opinion, are extremely adorable).
 They're not at all aggressive and are known for being sociable.
 Labradoodles are easy to train and commonly therapy dogs, although they can sometimes be a bit too boisterous and lively.
 But, like young children, are very cuddly and affectionate after the proper amount of exercise.
 A labradoodle puppy should eat about 3 cups of wet food per day.
 Until your puppy is six to eight weeks old, he/she may be old enough to consume dry food, but do your research before feeding your pup solid foods.